 VPRIV is designed to replace the deficient enzyme (glucocerebrosidase) that patients with type 1 Gaucher lack.
 It has the same amino acid sequence as the naturally produced enzyme that occurs in your body.
 In clinical trials, some patients experienced hypersensitivity, or a serious allergic reaction.
 The most commonly observed symptoms of hypersensitivity reactions were headache, dizziness, low or high blood pressure, nausea, tiredness/weakness, or fever.
+Additional hypersensitivity reactions of chest discomfort, difficulty breathing, itching and vomiting have been reported.
+In some cases, vomiting can be serious and require hospitalization and/or stopping the medication.
 That’s why working with a medical professional is important.

 How it may help*